B-UMMI/INNUca/README.md

                         when analysing data from possible new species or higher taxonomic levels (higher than species)
                         (default: False)

+insert_size options:
+  This module determines the sequencing insert size by mapping the reades used in the assembly back to the produced assembly it self.

+  --insertSizeDist      Produces a distribution plot of the insert sizes (requires
+                        Plotly) (default: False)

 Pear options:
   --pearKeepFiles       Tells INNUca.py to not remove the output of Pear